ViTGAN: Training GANs with Vision Transformers: Method

 \subsection{Generator Design}

 Designing a generator based on the ViT architecture is a nontrivial task.
 A challenge is converting ViT from predicting a set of class labels to generating pixels over a spatial region.
 Before introducing our model, we discuss two plausible baseline models, as shown in Fig.~\ref{fig:ViTGAN_generator_a} and~\ref{fig:ViTGAN_generator_b}.
-Both models swap ViT's input and output to generate pixels from embeddings, specifically from the latent vector $\rvw$ derived from a Gaussian noise vector $\rvz$ by an MLP, \ie, $\rvw=\text{MLP}(\rvz)$ (called mapping network \cite{karras2019style} in Fig.~\ref{fig:ViTGAN_generator}).
+Both models swap ViT's input and output to generate pixels from embeddings, specifically from the latent vector $\rvw$ derived from a Gaussian noise vector $\rvz$ by an MLP, \ie, $\rvw=\text{MLP}(\rvz)$ (called mapping network \citep{karras2019style} in Fig.~\ref{fig:ViTGAN_generator}).
 The two baseline generators differ in their input sequences.
 Fig.~\ref{fig:ViTGAN_generator_a} takes as input a sequence of positional embeddings and adds the intermediate latent vector $\rvw$ to every positional embedding.
 Alternatively, Fig.~\ref{fig:ViTGAN_generator_b} prepends the sequence with the latent vector.
 This design is inspired by inverting ViT where $\rvw$ is used to replace the classification embedding $\rvh_L^0$ in \Eqref{eq:final_rep}.

 To generate pixel values, a linear projection $\mathbf{E} \in \mathbb{R}^{D \times (P^2 \cdot C)}$ is learned in both models to map a $D$-dimensional output embedding to an image patch of shape $P \times P \times C$.
-The sequence of $L=\frac{H\times W}{P^2}$ image patches $[\rvx_p^i]_{i=1}^L$ are finally reshaped to form an whole image $\rvx$.
+The sequence of $N=\frac{H\times W}{P^2}$ image patches $[\rvx_p^i]_{i=1}^N$ are finally reshaped to form an whole image $\rvx$.

 These baseline transformers perform poorly compared to the CNN-based generator.
 We propose a novel generator following the design principle of ViT.
-Our ViTGAN Generator, shown in Fig.~\ref{fig:ViTGAN_generator} (c), consists of two components (1) a transformer block and (2) an output mapping layer.
+Our ViTGAN Generator, shown in Fig.~\ref{fig:ViTGAN_generator} (c), consists of two components (1) a Transformer block and (2) an output mapping layer.
+The proposed generator incorporates two modifications to facilitate the training.